jmloudis/RecipeApplication/README.md

+# Recipe Application

+- I am currently not working on this application

-# 311-Group-Project
+# Demonstration

-Currently working on the GUI for the settings model